trans-travel/trans-travel/us/al.md

 these laws are, thus far, fairly restricted and do not apply to most trans people in most situations.

-Alabama does criminalizes trans care for children which may have an impact on child custody.
+Alabama does criminalize trans care for children which may have an impact on child custody.
 However, this is currently stayed by judicial order pending ongoing legislation.